Stability of Valuations and Koll\'ar Components: Introduction

 {\bf Acknowledgement}: We thank Yuchen Liu, Dhruv Ranganathan and Xiaowei Wang for helpful discussions and many useful suggestions.
 We especially want to thank Harold Blum and Mircea Musta\c{t}\v{a} for pointing out a gap in an earlier draft.
-CL is partially supported by NSF DMS-1405936.
+We also want to thank the referees for many valuable suggestions to improve the exposition.
+CL is partially supported by NSF DMS-1405936 and an Alfred P. Sloan research fellowship.
 CX is partially supported by `The National Science Fund for Distinguished Young Scholars (11425101)'.
 Part of the work was done when CX visited Imperial College London and Massachusetts Institute of Technology.
 He wants to thank Paolo Cascini and Davesh Maulik for the invitation and providing a wonderful environment.
+The authors are grateful to referees for careful reading and suggestions on improving the paper.